emberjs/rfcs/text/0496-handlebars-strict-mode.md

 not introduce any new user-facing syntax or conveniences for opting into this mode.

+The intention is to unlock experimentation of features such as template imports and single-file components, but those features will require further design and iterations before they can be proposed and recommended to Ember users.

-The intention is that the primary way for users to opt-in to strict mode will be defined by the [template imports](./0000-template-imports.md) proposal using the APIs proposed in this RFC.
-However, these low-level APIs will also enable other build tools (such as [ember-cli-htmlbars-inline-precompile](https://github.com/ember-cli/ember-cli-htmlbars-inline-precompile)) to provide their own API for users to opt-in.
-In addition, these APIs will allow other experiments to be built in userland, such as explorations for a "single-file component" format.
+During this phase of experimentation, these low-level APIs will also enable other build tools (such as [ember-cli-htmlbars](https://github.com/ember-cli/ember-cli-htmlbars)) to provide their own API for users to opt-in.
+In addition, once this RFC is approved and implemented in Ember, these low-level APIs will have the same semver guarentees as any other APIs in Ember, allow these experimentations to be built on stable grounds.

 ### Low-level APIs